Island Peak Climbing - 17 Days

 Island Peak Climbing Overview

-High Route Adventure presents you with a 19-day Island Peak Climbing Package with a visit to the iconic Everest Base Camp and Kala Patthar.
-This carefully designed Island Peak itinerary led by our expert team takes you to the summit elevation of 6,189 meters (20,305 feet).
-Island Peak, also known as Imja Tse, is one of the most visited and famous trekking peaks in the Everest Region.
+High Route Adventure presents you with a 17-day Everest Base Camp Trek with Island Peak Climbing Package with a visit to the iconic Everest Base Camp and Kala Patthar.
+This carefully crafted Island Peak itinerary, guided by our expert team, takes you to an impressive summit elevation of 6,189 meters (20,305 feet).
+Island Peak, also known as Imja Tse, is a popular trekking peak in the Everest Region.

-You will start your Island Peak climbing journey with our licensed guide from Kathmandu by taking an exciting mountain flight to Lukla airport.
-From here, you will start your trek by following the Dudh Koshi River to Phakding, passing through green forests filled with rhododendrons, fir, and magnolia trees.
-The trail continues through small villages such as Thulo Ghamela, Bengkar, and Monjo, then reaches Jorsalle and enters Sagarmatha National Park.
+You will begin your climbing adventure with our licensed guide from Kathmandu by taking an exciting flight to Lukla Airport.
+You will begin your trek by following the Dudh Koshi River to Phakding.
+Along the way, you’ll pass through lush green forests filled with rhododendrons, fir, and magnolia trees.
+The trail takes you through small villages including Thulo Ghamela, Bengkar, and Monjo, before reaching Jorsalle, where you will enter Sagarmatha National Park.

 You will then reach the picturesque Sherpa town of Namche Bazaar, where you take a day off for acclimatization before setting off to Tengboche Village.
 You visit the sacred Dawa Choling Monastery in Tengboche.
 Then the trek continues through the villages of Pheriche, Lobuche, and Gorakshep.
 From there, you walk along the sides of the Khumbu and Lhotse glaciers.
 Finally, you reach Everest Base Camp at 5,364 meters.
 Here, you can enjoy the unforgettable beauty of the Himalayas.